klevcsoo/adventofcode/README.md

-# Advent of Code _2022_
+# Advent of Code

-This is the **Advent of Code** 2022 calendar tasks done by me.
-There's a new task every day until Christmas and each of the tasks are made up of 2 sub-tasks (as I understand it).
+These are my solutions for the **Advent of Code** calendars.
+Every year, there's a new one, in which there are new tasks every day until Christmas and each of the tasks are made up of 2 sub-tasks.

 You can check the calendar out [here](https://adventofcode.com).